hande-sevgi/Ideophones_in_Turkish/code/scripts/Prelim_workflows/README.md

 The codebook is developed iteratively.
 Recurring constructions, ambiguous cases, and systematic model errors are documented as explicit annotation decisions, together with definitions, examples, and the reasoning behind each decision.

 As expected, stanza is working poorly (at least for the current purposes).
+On the ten-response pilot sample, the Turkish spaCy model produced more linguistically useful tokenization, POS, morphological, and dependency annotations than Stanza for the present research purpose.